Scoilnet/PhpSDK/README.md

 ### Step 3:Get API authentication keys from Scoilnet
 To use the api you will need to login too scoilnet and obtain a client id, client secret key and api key.
-Go to the [scoilnet api section] (https://www.scoilnet.ie/scoilnet-api) for more information on obtain application keys.
+Go to the [scoilnet api section] (https://www.scoilnet.ie/scoilnet-api) for more information on how to obtain the application keys.

 4. Configuration
 For all requests, you must initialize the SDK with your Client ID, Client Secret and API Key.

     <?php
     require '../scoilnetsdk/ScoilnetClient.php';

     $config = [